ruuda/blog/posts/build-system-insights.md

 and only the necessary parts are evaluated.
 [Guix][guix] is an alternative to Nix that uses Scheme to define packages, rather than Nix’ custom language.
-After pulling a new version of GuixSD (the Guix equivalent of Nixpkgs), Guix spends several minutes compiling package definitions.
+Scheme can be compiled ahead of time, and indeed after pulling a new version of GuixSD (the Guix equivalent of Nixpkgs), Guix spends several minutes compiling package definitions.
 In Nix evaluation feels instant.